tilburgsciencehub/website/content/tutorials/project-management/scrum-for-researchers/index.md

 ---
-tutorialtitle: "Scrum for Researchers"
+tutorialtitle: "Professionalize your Team Work Using Scrum"
-title: "Scrum for Researchers"
+title: "Professionalize your Team Work Using Scrum"
 type: "scrum-for-researchers"
 description: "Discover Scrum to improve your project management when working on empirical research projects"
 keywords: "scrum, project, sprint, team, management"